WTIC-TV: Comparative hearing and construction

 The successful advent of subscription television (STV) in the late 1970s led a number of applicants to express their interest in channel 61 in Hartford.
 The first two groups to do so each had plans to introduce STV on their stations: Golden West Broadcasters, the Los Angeles-based media company owned by Gene Autry, and Hartford Television, a subsidiary of the fledgling Sinclair Broadcast Group.

-A third company filed for channel 61 in November 1979.
-The company was known as Arch Communications, and it was owned by a consortium that included Arnold Chase, the 28-year-old son of developer David Chase (who also owned WTIC and WTIC-FM radio in Hartford) and majority owner; Edna N. Smith, a Hartford educator; Randall Pinkston, a reporter for Hartford's WFSB (channel 3); and James Grasso, son of Connecticut governor Ella T. Grasso.
+A third company, Arch Communications, entered the bidding in November 1979.
+Arch was a locally based consortium headed by Arnold Chase, the 28-year-old son of developer David Chase, owner of WTIC AM-FM in Hartford.
+The minority partners included Edna N. Smith, a Hartford educator; Randall Pinkston, a reporter for Hartford's WFSB (channel 3); and James Grasso, son of Connecticut governor Ella T. Grasso.
 Arnold Chase had become smitten with independent TV after seeing the depiction of a news crew in the movie The China Syndrome.
 This consortium was joined by a fourth contender, The Great Hartford County Telecasting Corporation, which was associated with an owner of nursing homes and a man with television and real estate interests in Los Angeles.